JetBrains/Qodana/topics/qodana-azure-pipelines.md

 You can configure this task using either a YAML-formatted file or the [Classic interface](%classic-ui-ref%).
 The detailed description of all configuration options is available in the [](#Configuration) chapter.

+Below are basic configuration examples that will be expanded in the subsequent chapters of this section.

 <tabs group="azure-config-tabs">
    <tab title="Pipeline configuration" group-key="azure-config-tabs-azure-pipelines-yaml">
       <code-block lang="yaml">